Increase in tourism to Canada boosts exports

 New Deloitte research shows the hidden benefits of tourism on the national economy

 Deloitte’s analysis shows that an increase in international arrivals to Canada spurs exports in the subsequent year.
 Discover why.

-By Ryan Brain and Victor Lu
+By Victor Lu

 You invite your uncle from India to take in an Emily Carr exhibit in Vancouver.
 He rounds out his two-week visit with a whale-watching trip to Tofino.
 And when he returns home, he’s got a few good snapshots that accompany even better memories.

 In fact, it may be that your uncle has not only gained a new appreciation for Canadiana, he’s now keen to stock up on Canadian goods and services.